-Term Test: The term test will be conducted in person during the scheduled Tuesday class time (see top of page 1).
+Term Test: The term test will be conducted in person during the scheduled Monday's class time for both the sections (see top of page 1).
 The test will be approximately 2 hours long.
 More details will be communicated closer to the test date.
 The test will cover material from Weeks 1-6.